aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The solution to this problem in Inform 6 (which is an OOP language) was either to add a general rule, which was deemed a little over-the-top for such an ad-hoc circumstance; or to attach this behavior to a specific action: the taking of the apple (therefore: inside the apple fruit's code), which was also deemed inappropriate, because, paraphrasing the author's elegant explanation: some might see this peculiarity (the immaterial grasping hand) as a behavior of the magic ring, and some might see it as a behavior of the box, but certainly none will naturally come to think of it as a behavior of the apple.

-The solution in Inform 7 involves the introduction of a new kind of rule, which specifies the circumstances under which other rules have to be ignored. // cf: machines like us
+The solution in Inform 7 involves the introduction of a new kind of rule, which specifies the circumstances under which other rules have to be ignored.

 In general, specific rules take precedence over more general ones, and the order of declaration of the rules in the source code is irrelevant, because rule-precedence is handled automatically.

 This system of so called "gradation of rules" needs: (1) a working system of types that can recognize and match subtypes to general types; and (2) a mechanism to declare "circumstances" in which different rules apply (or do not).